giancarlopernudisegura/COVID-simulator/README.md

 npm install -g brunch
 ```

-You may need sudo priviledges to do so.
+You may need sudo privileges to do so.
 Afterwards, run
 ```console
 npm install
 ```